grid-js/website/docs/index.md

 It is developed to be used with all popular JavaScript frameworks include **React**, **Angular.js**, **Vue** or without any frameworks!

  - Small.
-Only 9kb (minified and gzipped)
+Only 12kb with all plugins (minified and gzipped)
  - Fast!
 Grid.js has an internal pipeline that takes care of caching and processing data
  - Works with all web frameworks
  - Supports all modern web-browsers